abhinav1karthik/Chrome-Extension/README.md

 # AZ Problem Tracker - Chrome Extension

 **AZ Problem Tracker** is a Chrome extension that allows users to bookmark and manage coding problems from the [maang.in](https://maang.in) website.
-This project was built as part of a hands-on course on Chrome Extension Development.

 ## ✨ Features